karki011/CourseMaterial/cs/variables.markdown

 C# also supports type inference, which means that you don't always have to explicitly specify a type.
 You can let the compiler try and understand the type of variable automatically.

-The keyword `var` allows the compiler to infer type at compile time based on the provided value.
+The keyword `var` allows the compiler to infer type at compile time based on the provided value:

-Let's see this in action as we define a few [String](types.markdown#string) variables:

 ```cs
 var aString = "This is a String";